Yaskawa-Global/SmartPendantSDK/docs/en/smart-packager.md

 ![Smart Packager Main Window](assets/images/SmartPackager1MainPageShort.png "Smart Packager Main Window")

-AS you can see, there is a section for either Opening an existing package, or creating a New package; and a section for selecting the package protection.
+As you can see, there is a section for either Opening an existing package, or creating a New package; and a section for selecting the package protection.

 First, some key concepts: